It’s no secret that the Hollywood Comet loves musicals.

 Annette Funicello as Mary Contrary and Tommy Sands as Tom Piper in “Babes in Toyland.”

--Walt Disney had Annette’s dark hair tinted red for the film, according to Funicello’s autobiography “A Dream is a Wish Your Heart Makes.”
+-Walt Disney had Annette’s dark hair tinted red for the film, according to Funicello’s autobiography “A Dream Is a Wish Your Heart Makes: My Story.”

 “It was one of those rare times when everything about making the film- from my director, my co-stars, the crew, the costumes, even the scenery- was perfect,” she wrote.